Indigenous arts, crafts and community come together at Tuscarora Woodworks

 “We’re located here on the Tuscarora Nation, which is sovereign territory, it’s not part of New York State or the United States.
 But even so, everyone is welcomed out here, everyone is welcomed to come to Tuscarora Woodworks.
 We hold art classes regularly, mostly weekly.
 We’re going to expand that into woodworking classes,” said Robert D’Alimonte co-owner of Tuscarora Woodworks and artist.

 Tuscarora Woodworks features indigenous-themed art pieces and jewelry made from many different materials like wood, beads, acrylic and deer antlers.
-The bead work used in the jewelry is a skill that’s been passed down generations.
+The beadwork used in the jewelry is a skill that’s been passed down to generations.

 Customers won’t just walk away with indigenous-themed artwork, they’ll come away with a greater understanding of the issues currently facing the Tuscaroras and other indigenous nations.